PayDock/mobile-sdk-doc/digital-wallet-widgets/paypalvault.md

 #### Default Appearance & Customisation

 A default appearance is provided by `GlobalTheme`.
-This configures a specific button appearance intended to be visually compatible with the resot of the SDK buttons.
+This configures a specific button appearance intended to be visually compatible with the rest of the SDK buttons.
+The default action button uses the text `"Link PayPal account"`, a link icon, and a VoiceOver `accessibilityHint` of `"Double tap to open browser and link account"`.

 ##### Using Default Appearance